ankschoubey/old-blog/_posts/2021-04-22-applied-info.md

 ## Why information should be applied?
 Information if not applied is meaningless unless it is your profession to find and document new information.

-By applying information faster, you will solve your problems faster or atleast move towards solving your problems faster.
+By applying information faster, you will solve your problems faster or at-least move towards solving your problems faster.

 The information that is not applied will be forgotten.

+## Just in Case vs Just in Time

+We fall into trap of consuming "just in case" information which we believe will be useful someday.
+Unless we are learning for fun, we should ideally focus on "just in time" information.

+For example: While job searching, it is better to prepare while actively giving interviews than by waiting months before starting applying for jobs.
+The probability that you'll have to relearn everything is high.

 ## Finding applicable information